fshirazi710/MastersProject/DEPOSIT_SYSTEM_TASKS.md

     - [ ] Use tools like `hardhat-gas-reporter` to analyze gas usage of key functions (registration, voting, submission, calculation, claims).
     - [ ] Investigate potential optimizations (e.g., struct packing, loop efficiency, view vs external function usage where applicable).
     - [ ] Evaluate trade-offs between gas savings and code complexity/readability.
-- [ ] **Implement Decryption Logic:**
-    - [ ] Define the exact cryptographic scheme for TLE (Threshold Logical Encryption) if not already specified.
-    - [ ] Implement the on-chain logic within `VoteSession.sol` to process submitted `DecryptionShare` data.
-    - [ ] This likely involves cryptographic pairings or other complex operations - consider gas costs and potential need for precompiles or off-chain components.
-    - [ ] Add function(s) to retrieve the decrypted result(s) once the threshold is met.
-    - [ ] Add corresponding tests for the decryption logic.
 - [ ] **Security Review / Audit Preparation:**
     - [ ] Conduct an internal security review focusing on access control, reentrancy, integer overflow/underflow, denial-of-service vectors, and economic incentives.
     *   [ ] **Note:** A formal external security audit is strongly recommended before mainnet deployment or handling significant value.